Suzi Q. Smith

-Suzi Q. Smith is an American an award-winning artist, activist, and educator who lives in Denver, Colorado.
+Suzi Q. Smith is an American award-winning artist, activist, and educator who lives in Denver, Colorado.

 Poetry

 She began writing poetry in her elementary years and by high school was participating in poetry readings and poetry slams.
 She began her career as an activist working with civil rights organizations, and continued working as a community organizer and artist performing throughout the United States.
 She has shared stages with Nikki Giovanni, the late Gil Scott Heron, and many more.
 Her poems have appeared in Union Station Magazine, Suspect Press, La Palabra, Muzzle Magazine, Malpais Review, The Pedestal, The Los Angeles Journal, Denver Syntax, Word is Bond, The Peralta Press, Yellow Chair Review, and in the anthologies The Mutiny Info Reader, Diverse-City, His Rib: Anthology of Women, and In Our Own Words.
-Her chapbook collection of poems, Thirteen Descansos, was published by Penmanship Books, and a full-length collection, A Gospel of Bones, will be available from Alternating Current Press in Spring 2020.
+Her chapbook collection of poems, Thirteen Descansos, was published by Penmanship Books, and a full-length collection, A Gospel of Bones, will be available from Alternating Current Press in spring 2020.